Prem Nazir: 1960s, 1970s: Golden years

 During his peak time, Nazir gave life to many characters and enjoyed a wide popularity among all sects of the society.
 He acted in the first-ever investigative series in Malayalam cinema C.I.D.
 Nazir directed by P. Venu.
-He has played historical characters based on Vadakkan Pattukal.
+He played historical characters based on Vadakkan Pattukal.
 Aromalunni, Kannappanunni, Thacholi Ambu and Padayottam are some major films in this genre.
 Although the actor faced criticism for playing such roles as his physique was least suited for it, he still enjoyed a huge fan following among the audiences.
 He was well known for his roles as Hindu deities like Rama, Krishna and Ayyappa.
 In his movies, Nazir was well known for playing the eternal romantic hero and the good guy who would bash up the villains without remorse.

 Even though Nazir could not regenerate after the mid-1970s, he maintained his superstardom till the beginning of the 1980s.
 In 1979, 39 of his films got released; a record.
 He also holds the record for having acted in the most leading roles – about 700 films (with 85 heroines; another record).
 Another record is for the most enduring screen team along with actress Sheela.
 They played opposite each other in 130 movies by 1975.
 Although Sheela is known as the lucky mascot of Prem Nazir, his movies with other heroines like Jayabharathi and Sharada were also big successes at box office.
 Prem Nazir pairing with comedian Adoor Bhasi was a sure-fire laugh riot.
 The void left by this duo is yet to be occupied.
 Nazir's association with playback singer K. J. Yesudas was perfect for the audience.
 Even today many consider the Nazir – Yesudas combination of song sequences remain the best ever on screen.
 He is quite popularly described as Nithyaharithanayakan (The Evergreen Hero), which does justice to the fact that he was acting as the hero in his elder years as well.
 Senior Malayalam cine actress Kaviyoor Ponnamma has revealed that Prem Nazir was a very good singer, and had training in Carnatic music.